section-engineering-education/engineering-education/articles/express/index.md

 - Express lets you take away a lot of Node.js complexities while adding helpful functions to a Node.js HTTP server.
 - Instead of a large request handler function, Express allows us to handle requests by writing many small modular and maintainable functions.
 - Express is *not opinionated*, meaning Express does not enforce any "right way" of doing things.
 You can use any compatible middleware, and you can structure the app as you wish, making it flexible.
-- We can integrate with a [template rendering engine](https://www.digitalocean.com/community/tutorials/nodejs-express-template-engines)(also called as view rendering engine in some articles.) of our choice like Jade, Pug, EJS, etc. A template engine enables you to use static template files and at runtime change the values of variables in those files.
+- We can integrate with a [template rendering engine](https://www.digitalocean.com/community/tutorials/nodejs-express-template-engines)(also called as view rendering engine in some articles) of our choice like Jade, Pug, EJS, etc. A template engine enables you to use static template files and at runtime change the values of variables in those files.
 - You can set up ["middleware"](https://expressjs.com/en/guide/using-middleware.html) for request processing.

 ### Basic Express App